duneroadrunner/scpptool/README.md

 #### Annotating lifetime constraints in function interfaces

 The relative lifetimes of objects declared within the same function definition are directly deduced (at compile-time) by this tool from the location of their declarations.
 This deduction can't so readily be done with references to objects that are passed through function call boundaries (either as parameters or return values).
-So it can be helpful to allow the programmer to express constraints on the lifetimes of reference objects passed in and out of a function in the function interface and have the analyzer tool verify/enforce that those constraints are observed on the sending and receiving side of the function call.
+So it can be helpful to allow the programmer to express constraints on the lifetimes of objects passed in (by reference) and returned in the function interface and have the analyzer tool verify/enforce that those constraints are observed on the sending and receiving side of the function call.

 The following example demonstrates the "lifetime annotation attributes" supported by this tool.
-First we add attributes to the parameters in the function declaration.
+First we add attributes to the (native) reference parameters in the function declaration.
 (In our example it's a member function.)
-These attributes assign a "lifetime label" to the parameter.
+These attributes assign a "lifetime label" to the reference parameter.
 Multiple parameters can share the same lifetime label, in which case the lifetime label will represent the shortest (scope) lifetime of all the parameters associated with it.
 The attribute is appended to the parameter declaration and the syntax of the parameter attribute is:
 ```cpp
 MSE_ATTR_PARAM_STR("mse::lifetime_label<#>")
 ```